hypertrack/quickstart-android/README.md

 # HyperTrack Quickstart for Android SDK
 ![License](https://img.shields.io/github/license/hypertrack/quickstart-android.svg)

 [HyperTrack](https://www.hypertrack.com) lets you add live location tracking to your mobile app.
 This repo contains an example client app that has everything you need to get started in minutes.
+This repo written in Java, checkout [Kotlin](https://github.com/hypertrack/quickstart-android-kotlin) quickstart if your feel more comfortable with it.

 * [Publishable Key](#publishable-key)–Get your Publishable Key
 * [Quickstart](#quickstart-app)–Start with a ready-to-go app